A 2-dimensional Geometry for Biological Time: An abstract schema for biological temporality.

 \item The second kind of rhythms, the endogenous biological cycles in (Int), do not depend directly on external physical rhythms.
-They could be called autonomous or eigen rhythms and scale with the size of the organism (frequencies brought to a power $-\frac{1}{4}$ of the mass, periods brought to a power $\frac{1}{4}$), which is not the case with constraining external rhythms which impose themselves upon all (circadian rhythms, for example).
-Such rhythms are encountered when we consider the heart rate, the respiratory rate, the mean life span,~\ldots (See \cite{savage2004} or \cite{li} for example).
+They could be called autonomous or eigen rhythms and scale with the size of the organism (frequencies brought to a power $-1/4$ of the mass, periods brought to a power $1/4$), which is not the case with constraining external rhythms which impose themselves upon all (circadian rhythms, for example).
+Such rhythms are encountered when we consider the heart rate, the respiratory rate, the mean life span,~\dots, see \cite{savage2004} or \cite{lindstedt} for example.
 This rhythms are naturally associated with the number of their iterations (they can be seen as dual variables), and these numbers provide a natural way of speaking of the age of a biological system, yet different of the time measured by a clock.
-The distinction between replicative and chronological aging for yeasts, is a clear example of this situation, \cite{Fabrizio04}.\\ It is worth noting that this kind of rhythms leads to the use and the study of pure numbers instead of quantities with a physical dimensionality (such as intervals of physical time).
-Moreover these numbers seem, at least in certain cases, to have invariant\footnote{There is still some variability, but this variability appears ``naked'' when considering this numbers, whereas the mass and temperature effects come first when considering dimensional quantities.} properties, a clear and impressive example of this is the mean number of heartbeat (or respiration) during life which is almost invariant among mammals.\\
+The distinction between replicative and chronological aging for yeasts, is a clear example of this situation, see \cite{Fabrizio04}.

+It is worth noting that this kind of rhythms leads to the use and the study of pure numbers instead of quantities with a physical dimensionality (such as intervals of physical time).
+Moreover these numbers seem, at least in certain cases, to have invariant\footnote{There is still some variability, but this variability appears ``naked'' when considering this numbers, whereas the mass and temperature effects come first when considering dimensional quantities.} properties, a clear and impressive example of this is the mean number of heartbeat (or respiration) during life which is almost invariant among mammals. \end{itemize}